-(3) Where the circumstances which led to an application of paragraphs (a), (b) or (c) of sub-article (2) cease to exist, the child shall have the right to be accompanied by the holder of parental responsibility during any remaining court hearings.

-(4) In addition to the right provided for under sub-article (1), children shall have the right to be accompanied by the holder of parental responsibility, or by another appropriate adult as referred to in sub-article (2), during stages of the proceedings other than court hearings at which the child is present where the competent law enforcement or judicial authority considers that:
+- (3) Where the circumstances which led to an application of paragraphs (a), (b) or (c) of sub-article (2) cease to exist, the child shall have the right to be accompanied by the holder of parental responsibility during any remaining court hearings. - (4) In addition to the right provided for under sub-article (1), children shall have the right to be accompanied by the holder of parental responsibility, or by another appropriate adult as referred to in sub-article (2), during stages of the proceedings other than court hearings at which the child is present where the competent law enforcement or judicial authority considers that:

-(a) it is in the child's best interests to be accompanied by that person; and

-(b) the presence of that person will not prejudice the criminal proceedings.
+- (a) it is in the child's best interests to be accompanied by that person; and - (b) the presence of that person will not prejudice the criminal proceedings. - 534AGO.
+(1) Children shall have the right to be present at their trial and to participate effectively in the trial, including the opportunity to be heard and to express their views.

-Right of the child to be accompanied by holder of parental responsibility during the proceedings.
 Right of children to appear in person at, and participate in, their trial.